 Do you use check (choker) chains?

-NO. Medical studies and post mortems have shown that check chains can cause neck, nervous system or spinal injuries.
-We believe the only reason for a lead and collar is for safety and there is NO need to use them for education.
-Check chains - as well as other correctional collars such as prong collars and electric collars - are nowadays not allowed on the training grounds of the RSPCA and an increasing number of dog clubs.
+NO. Medical studies and post mortems have shown that if improperly used (which even unintentionally can easily happen) check chains can cause neck, nervous system or spinal injuries.
+For this reason check chains, and other correctional collars such as prong collars and electric collars, are these days no longer allowed on the training grounds of the RSPCA and at an increasing number of dog clubs.